SUNNYTREE-LAB/Fusion_PV_Mapping/README.md

 # Fusion PV Mapping
 📢 <font size=3>**Our code and product will be made publicly available once the paper is accepted**</font>
-The official code of paper: Mapping global photovoltaic power plants via adaptive normalized difference photovoltaic index-based multi-source data fusion method
+The official code of paper: **Global high-resolution mapping of photovoltaic power plants from 2019 to 2025 using unsupervised index-based multi-source data fusion method**
 ✨**Abstract:** This paper develop an efficient framework for global PV mapping that integrates the proposed adaptive normalized difference photovoltaic index
 (ANDPI) with a multi-source data fusion algorithm to extract accurate contours of PV power plants from Sentinel-2 imagery.
 We generate the global mapping product of PV power plants at 10 m resolution from 2019 to 2025Q2.